Create Flexible Code Using Interfaces

 Finally, test the refactored application to ensure it works as expected.

-1. Run the application using the following command:
+1. Run the application using the following command (or debug with F5):

 dotnet run